PhotonQuantum/shuiyuan-archiver/README.md

 1. Run the downloaded exe (Windows) or dmg (Mac) file.
 > If the system asks you whether to run the program, please select "Allow".

-2. Enter your username and password, and click "登录" (login).
+2. Login to the Shuiyuan BBS, click "Authorize" and paste the authorization code into the program.

 3. Paste the full URL of the article you want to download into the input box, select the location to save, and click "下载"(download).